 (10) Payment of a modified penalty shall not be regarded as an admission for the purposes of any proceedings, whether civil or criminal.

-(11) The chief executive officer may in writing appoint persons, or the members of classes of persons, to be authorised officers for the purposes of subsection (2), (3), (5) or (7) or for the purposes of 2 or more of those subsections, but a person who is authorised to serve infringement notices under subsection (1) is not eligible to be an authorised officer for the purposes of any of the other subsections.
+(11) The chief executive officer may in writing appoint persons, or the members of classes of persons, to be authorised persons for the purposes of subsection (2), (3), (5) or (7) or for the purposes of 2 or more of those subsections, but a person who is authorised to serve infringement notices under subsection (2) is not eligible to be an authorised person for the purposes of any of the other subsections.

-(12) The chief executive officer shall issue to each authorised officer who is authorised to serve infringement notices under subsection (1) a certificate stating that the authorised officer is so authorised, and each such authorised officer shall produce the certificate whenever required to do so by a person to whom the authorised officer has given or is about to give an infringement notice.
+(12) The chief executive officer shall issue to each authorised person who is authorised to serve infringement notices under subsection (2) a certificate stating that the authorised person is so authorised, and each such authorised person shall produce the certificate whenever required to do so by a person to whom the authorised person has given or is about to give an infringement notice.

+(13) An inspector is to produce the certificate issued to that inspector under the Western Australian Marine Act 1982 section 118 whenever required to do so by a person to whom an infringement notice has been or is about to be given.

 [Section 18A inserted: No. 78 of 1994 s.
 7; amended: No. 78 of 1995 s.
 69; No. 84 of 2004 s.
-80.]
+80; No. 2 of 2019 s.
+30 and 33.]

 18B.
 Owner onus in relation to motor vehicles